 It should be noted immediately that the act of pronation is a normal part of walking and some types of standing.
 However, over-pronation when the body is standing naturally is the type of flat-footedness discussed in this focused essay.

 When the feet do not contact the ground as organically designed, the body will have to compensate upwards from the ground all the way to the top of the head.
-This is the theory used to justify foot pronation sciatica, as well as a plethora of other painful symptoms that may be linked to over-pronation of the foot or feet.
+This is the theory used to justify pronated foot sciatica, as well as a plethora of other painful symptoms that may be linked to over-pronation of the foot or feet.

 Over-pronation changes the angle that the foot meets the ankle.
 This might be the end of the effects in some patients, or further compensatory actions might be taken by the body to balance the anatomy due to significant abnormality is posture and gait caused by the foot irregularity.
 In some patients, the various joints of the knee, hip, sacroiliac and spine will all need to adjust, as will the soft tissues that regulate, ambulate and support these joints.
 This can create a world of possibilities when it comes to symptomatic expression.
 For sciatica-specific symptoms, some of the more plausible mechanisms of action include the various consequences of anatomical tilting and compensatory actions:

 Postural changes can exacerbate lumbar nerve root compression circumstances, aggravating true spinally-motivated sciatica.